Jonas1015/chacc-api/README.md

 **Prevention:**
 - Use `python start_server.py` for the most reliable experience
 - Use `python uvicorn_config.py` for development with selective auto-reload
-- Cache files are stored in `.adcore_cache/` (excluded from watching)
+- Cache files are stored in `.chacc_cache/` (excluded from watching)
 - VSCode settings exclude problematic directories from file watching
 - Only backbone tests run automatically (safe for auto-reload)

-This testing architecture ensures that AdCore API maintains high quality and reliability while providing flexibility for module developers to implement comprehensive testing for their components.
+This testing architecture ensures that ChaCC API maintains high quality and reliability while providing flexibility for module developers to implement comprehensive testing for their components.

 ## Standalone Components

 ### Dependency Manager Module

-The AdCore API platform includes a sophisticated dependency management system that can be used as a standalone component.
-Located in `src/dependency_manager.py`, this module provides intelligent dependency resolution for modular Python applications.
+The ChaCC API platform includes a sophisticated dependency management system that can be used as a standalone component.
+Located in `src/package/dependency_manager.py`, this module provides intelligent dependency resolution for modular Python applications.

 **Key Features:**
 - Incremental dependency resolution with caching